 This is a brand new (2018) Cross-Current Group for young Christian adults who are working in the field as young professionals in business, agencies, civil services, NGOs or as researchers in academia.
 The group will meet for 6 weekends over the next 3 years, and be led by Dr Martin Hodson and Rev Margot Hodson.
 Martin is Operations Director for the John Ray Initiative.
 He is a plant scientist and environmental biologist, and a former Principal Lecturer, and now Visiting Researcher at Oxford Brookes University.
 He is also Associate Member of the Institute of Human Sciences at the University of Oxford.
 Margot is a senior pastor in the Church of England in charge of 6 churches in rural England.
 She was previously Chaplain of Jesus College, Oxford.
 Margot is on the management boards of the John Ray Initiative, A Rocha UK and Grove Ethics.
 Martin and Margot have published many books and articles in the faith and environment area.

 This new group will meet six times over the next three years.
-We have already had the first meeting, but there is still space and time if you want to join the group.
+We have already had the first two meetings, but there is still space and time if you want to join the group.
 To register your interest please fill out the form below:

 The next group meeting (meeting 3) will be in ZavCentre, Fabrieksstraat 63, 1930 Zaventem Belgium from 7-10 March 2019.

 The following meeting will be 21-24 November 2019 in Woltersdorf near Berlin, Germany.

 After that it will be 12-15 March 2020 in Domaine des Courmettes